 Certified Photo Instructor:

-Accommodations aboard ship; seven hotel nights as indicated; all meals; all non-alcoholic beverages aboard ship; all shore excursions, sightseeing and entrance fees; transfers from airport/ship if traveling on group flights; use of kayaks and snorkeling gear; fitness center; all port taxes and service taxes during the voyage; gratuities to local guides/drivers; services of natural history staff, local guides and a ship physician.
+Accommodations aboard ship; hotel nights as indicated; meals aboard ship; non-alcoholic beverages aboard ship; shore excursions, sightseeing and entrance fees; transfers from airport/ship if traveling on group flights; use of kayaks and snorkeling gear; all port taxes and service taxes during the voyage; gratuities to local guides/drivers; services of natural history staff, local guides and a ship physician.
+Subject to change without notice.

-Air transportation; horseback riding; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as alcoholic beverages and laundry; gratuities to ship’s crew at your discretion; fuel surcharge may apply.
+Air transportation; baggage/accident/cancellation insurance; passport and visa fees; horseback riding; items of a personal nature such as alcoholic beverages and laundry; optional extensions; gratuities to ship’s crew at your discretion; fuel surcharge may apply.